gotsunami/businfo-android/README.md

-Bus34 is a free Android application whose goal is to provide an easy way to get bus schedules of the french bus networks "Hérault Transport", "Thau Agglo" and TAM (south of France).
+Businfo is a free Android application whose goal is to provide an easy way to get bus schedules of french bus networks.

-This is free software released under the GPL (see LICENSE).
+## Supported Bus Networks

+* Hérault Transport
+* Thau Agglo

 ## Features